NePa1234Software/Arduino_HomeAutomation_RBOARD_ENC28J60/README.md

 ## Features
 + Mode select - 4 lights, 3 lights + gong, 2 lights + window, 2 windows
-+ Blinds - configurable up and down time for good positioning
++ Blinds - configurable up and down time for good positioning.
+Local control and remote.
 + Windows - open / closed - blinds are not closed if window is open (this ensures I am not locked out when sat on the patio (-; )
-+ Gong - switch relay only as long as the bell is pressed (no toggle)
++ Gong - switch relay only as long as the bell button is pressed (no toggle)
-+ Light - on / off - configurable timer for stairs etc
++ Light - on / off - configurable timer for stairs etc. Press for > 1s will switch to on without timer.
 + Extra safe double eeprom configuration for restoring errors that may occur during write operations (e.g. power cut during write)
 + Maximum possible stability of ENC28J60 http usage.
 Be warned, this is a really BAD chip (but dirt cheap).
 There are still the occasional "reconnects".
 + HTML homepage for each board provides a rudimentary control and partially configure the board.

 ## FHEM
 I am not brilliant at programming perl.
-It is still missing some error logging and light toggle function etc. I does its job, but is not pretty !
+The script is still missing some error logging and light toggle function etc. I does its job, but is not pretty !
+The module uses a master slave principle.
+The master is responsible for the board, slave mode just has access to one light, window, sensor etc.
-The perl module is in the fhem folder.
+The perl module is in the fhem folder together with my favourite excerts from my fhem configuration file.

 ## Libraries "borrowed"
 Thanks to the authors or the libraries I have used.
 I should have forked the projects but I am new to github, so will do eventually (-;